-CIRM proposes funding one or two Stem Cell Genomics Centers of Excellence to advance stem cell genomics by providing pillars on which to construct a range of genomic studies focusing on the biology and therapeutic application of stem cells.
-By spearheading fundamental studies of stem cell lines used in basic research as well as those intended for therapeutic applications, and by developing genomic technology and standards for methodologies including data collection and sharing, these centers can provide unique leadership in both basic and translational research.
-Catalyzed by these Stem Cell Genomics Awards, CIRM will seek to leverage existing resources, including the present excellence and leadership in stem cell science, hiPS cell banking, powerful instate bio-computing capacities, multiple leading genomics companies and CIRM's experience in facilitating multi-national projects with major international funding partners, to rapidly and efficiently build an effective stem cell genomics infrastructure that will provide a new platform for the application of genomics tools to stem cell biology and regenerative medicine.
+By spearheading fundamental studies of stem cell lines used in basic research as well as cells intended for therapeutic applications, and by developing genomic technology and standards for methodologies including data collection and sharing, these centers can provide unique leadership in both basic and translational research.
+Catalyzed by these Stem Cell Genomics Awards, CIRM will seek to leverage existing resources, including the present excellence and leadership in stem cell science, hiPS cell banking, powerful instate bio-computing capacities, multiple leading genomics companies and academic centers, and CIRM's experience in facilitating multi-national projects with major international funding partners, to rapidly and efficiently build an effective stem cell genomics infrastructure that will provide a new platform for the application of genomics tools to stem cell biology and regenerative medicine.